11 Common Hydrangea Pests: How to Prevent and Treat Them

 For prevention, make sure to pull any mulch or hiding places back from the base of your hydrangeas where you can.
 You’ll need to make sure you weed regularly, and you can also encourage natural predators.

-These insects can really cause damage in your landscaped areas and once found are best treated with pesticide.
-Because grubs cause the bulk of this damage you will want to treat them as well using a granular pesticide.
+These insects can really cause damage in your landscaped areas and are best treated with pesticides.
+Because grubs cause the bulk of this damage, treat them as well using beneficial nematodes.
 Remember, it’s important to not use pesticides until after your flowers are in bloom in order to keep pollinators safe!

 Deer

-If you notice that your hydrangea leaves have a torn trail, most likely they were chewed by a deer.
+If you notice that your flower leaves have a torn trail, most likely they were chewed by a deer.

 Hydrangeas are not the favorite food of deer and they will most likely leave the leaves alone.
 However, when times get tough deer will munch on the leaves, as well as the flower buds (Gasp!).

-It is easy enough to spot deer damage: all you need to do is take a look at the leaves.
-Deer pull on the leaves and leave a torn appearance to them.
+It is easy enough to spot deer damage.
+All you need to do is take a look at the leaves.
+Deer pull on the leaves and leave a torn appearance.

 Deer prevention is the best route here.
 You can either use a black deer net that will protect your leaf and flower buds.
 Or you can use a deer repellant that will give your plants a foul odor and taste.

-To remove Four-lined plant bug ы from hydrangeas, use insecticidal soap or neem.
+To remove four-lined plant bugs from the flowers, use insecticidal soap or neem.

 These bugs live most of the stages of their lives in the plant tissues of many of your garden plants, hydrangeas included.
 Once the tiny nymphs hatch they hang out and feed on the leaves, leaving very little noticeable damage to your plant.